Connect with us

 The coal-tar creosote is the most popular yet the most toxic as it directly causes cancer.

-Arsenics are used in wood treatment to prevent insect attacks.
+Arsenic is used in wood treatment to prevent insect attacks.

-Although trace quantities of the element are essential as a dietary element in different species including humans, larger quantities from contaminated ground drinking water can result in poisoning leading to abdominal pain, vomiting and bloody diarrhoea.
+Although trace quantities of the element are essential as a dietary element in different species including humans, larger quantities from contaminated ground drinking water can result in poisoning leading to abdominal pain, vomiting and bloody diarrhea.

 RELATED: Kitchen Firm Drops Engineered Stone Over Health Concerns

-Long term effects include heart disease, darker and thickening skin, numbness and cancer.
+Long-term effects include heart disease, darker and thickening skin, numbness, and cancer.

 4. Halogenated Flame Retardants